 These interviews helped convince Tensoft’s team that Connectria had the depth and breadth of technical expertise they were looking for.
 But it was Connectria’s security and compliance capabilities that really tipped the scale in the organization’s favor.

 Today, Tensoft uses the TRiA Cloud Management platform to monitor Security Compliance and AWS vulnerabilities.
 This provides visibility, insight, and access to information that other service providers simply could not provide.
-The ERP solutions that Tensoft applications integrate to often handle credit card processing, so a PCI compliance is a must.
+The ERP solutions that Tensoft applications integrate to often handle credit card processing, so PCI compliance is a must.
 More broadly, many of Tensoft’s customers are publicly held companies, and SOC Type 2 compliance is critical.
 These requirements are well met since Connectria’s data centers are independently audited using the most rigorous standards by a third-party auditor.

 White and his team have been very happy with Connectria’s services so far.
 “We know we have a partner with deep expertise in doing what they do best.
-They know all about VPNs, networking, security, databases hosting, Windows Server…everything we need.
+They know all about VPNs, networking, security, database hosting, Windows Server…everything we need.
 This lets us focus on what we do best,” said White.

-While technical expertise and responsiveness were at the top of Tensoft’s selection criteria, one of elements of the partnership that’s been most appreciated comes from Connectria’s security and compliance capabilities.
+While technical expertise and responsiveness were at the top of Tensoft’s selection criteria, one of the elements of the partnership that’s been most appreciated comes from Connectria’s security and compliance capabilities.
 “This solved a huge headache for us,” said White.
 “When our publicly held customers have their annual audits, and the auditor requests the SOC 2 audit report, we can get the current one right from Connectria.
 It’s important to choose a provider who can provide an absolutely clean audit report because, if there are deficiencies that show up in that report, it creates a lot of nonbillable work for us and reduces overall customer satisfaction.
 We have to do things like coordinate meetings with people from the hosting provider and our customer’s IT staff and CFO.
 This usually requires several meetings, and it’s a lot of overhead for all parties.”

 “With Connectria, annual audits have been so much easier.
-They have such solid practices and processes in place, and their third-party audit reports are so clean that we can give our customers the sense of confidence they’re looking for.”
+They have such solid practices and processes in place, and their third-party audit reports are so clean that we can give our customers a sense of confidence they’re looking for.”

 Finally, anyone who’s ever planned a cloud deployment knows how hard it is to predict capacity requirements.
 For software vendors offering solutions in a SaaS environment, that challenge is multiplied by the number of customers they have.
 They need a managed cloud partner that can respond quickly to changes in requirements.

 “From a company standpoint, partnering with Connectria allows us to move faster and be more responsive to our customers, which increases our customer’s satisfaction,” said White.
-“With our previous provider, if we wanted to add more capacity to our infrastructure, it might take a week to get a response from them and then another four weeks to get a new server in place.
+“With our previous provider, if we wanted to add more capacity to our infrastructure, it might take a week to get a response from them and then another four weeks to get a new server in place.”

 “Sometimes, we even got push back on why we needed to add capacity!
 They’d tell us we were on a defined infrastructure plan that only allocated so much memory per server.
 But with Connectria, we have a partner that immediately says, ‘Yes, we can do that.
 When do you want it by?’
 This gives us greater confidence in the commitments we make to our customers.”